Abdullah II of Jordan: 2020s

 On 3 October 2021, Abdullah held a telephone conversation with Syrian president Bashar al-Assad, the first contact since the start of the Syrian civil war.
 They discussed bilateral relations after Amman fully opened borders with Syria.

 In October 2023, Abdullah condemned Israel's blockade of the Gaza Strip and the "collective punishment" of Palestinians in Gaza during the Gaza war.
 In February 2024, Abdullah called for an immediate ceasefire in the war, and called upon the US to restore funding to UNRWA.
 He also warned against the proposed Rafah offensive, arguing it would "produce another humanitarian catastrophe".
 In conjunction with several other nations, Abdullah and the Jordanian government arranged for aid packages to delivered to Gaza via airdrop.
 A video filmed by Jordanian TV station Al-Mamlaka depicted Abdullah personally taking part in one of these airdrops, which delivered food aid and medical supplies to affected areas.

 King Abdullah rejected President Donald Trump's proposal for Jordan to absorb Palestinians living in Gaza.
-On 26 February 2025, he met with Syria's interim President Ahmed al-Sharaa in Amman.
+On 26 February 2025, he met with Syrian president Ahmed al-Sharaa in Amman.
 Abdullah condemned Israeli attacks on Syria.